mohc/app-content-builder/README.md

 Every item in the store, product, collection, page, article, blog, customer, order, even store - can use every fieldset-schema you create!

+Are you pissed off how Shopify treats developers and their clients?

 Check the screenshot:

 <a href="http://sellfino.com/images/screens/content-builder.jpg" target="_blank" rel="noopener noreferrer"><img src="http://sellfino.com/images/screens/content-builder.jpg"></a>